 The Group strives to be efficient in the usage of energy, water and materials and also complies with relevant local environmental regulations with an aim to reduce the use of natural resources and to protect the environment.

-In the provision of construction works, we consumed diesel for our forklifts, excavators and other machineries and equipment.
-The total carbon emission for the year arising from our diesel consumption is approximately 1,803.6 tonnes of CO2e.
+For the year ended 31 December 2018, the total carbon emission arising from our diesel consumption is approximately 2,119.9 tonnes of CO2e.